GildedPleb/hab-guide/docs/Introduction/design.md

 ### No pre-packaged HAB Node: Aesthetic Option

-Though many excellent companies offer individual Bitcoin nodes as pre-packaged products which can and should be employed in HAB Clusters, HAB Clusters themselves should seek to diversify hardware, vendors, and supply chain as much as possible and avoid cluster-level "ready-made" solutions.
+Though many excellent companies offer individual Bitcoin nodes as pre-packaged products which can and should be employed in HAB Clusters (consult individual companies whether their hardware can be re-imaged to use modern Linux distros), HAB Clusters themselves should seek to diversify hardware, vendors, and supply chain as much as possible and avoid cluster-level "ready-made" solutions.

 Far from a production-line computer, a HAB node should be the highest caliber node that the node operator can muster, and he should take absolute ownership,